 The workshop will be held on November 2-3, 2017 at Harvard’s Joseph B. Martin Center (77 Avenue Louis Pasteur, Boston, MA 02115).
 The workshop will begin at 8:00 AM on Thursday and end at 12:30 PM on Friday.
 Hammitt and Robinson announced that Larry Summers will be joining the group for a conversation with Dean Jamison about the role of benefit-cost analysis in global health and development.
 The workshop will focus on discussion of draft methods papers and case studies and the initial recommendations to support the development of reference case guidance.

 The workshop is open to the public at no charge, but pre-registration is required.
-To view the preliminary agenda and hotel information, and to register, please visit here.

 For those interested, the project will also be discussed at the December Society for Risk Analysis Annual Meeting at the Crystal Gateway Marriott in Arlington, VA on Tuesday, December 12, from 10:30 am–12:00 pm, in Salon A.

 Related news: Hammitt and Robinson Work on Benefit-Cost Analysis Guidelines

 Related news: CHDS Faculty Chair Panels at National Meeting